omar546/auraview/README.md

 # 🌌 AURA
 <img width="250" height="250" alt="AURA LOGO" src="https://github.com/user-attachments/assets/22281dcf-c4f1-41e1-9d21-c124ccaf4c27" />

-AURA is a modern and visually dynamic Flutter application with a sleek animated UI and SVG-based theming.
+AURA is a modern Flutter application for **tracking and journaling your daily habits and wellbeing**.
-It’s designed to provide a smooth, aesthetic, and responsive experience across devices.
+Log your **sleep**, **water intake**, **exercise**, and **mood** in a beautifully animated interface.
+With dynamic SVG-based themes and always-on animations, AURA turns habit tracking into an enjoyable, visually engaging experience.

 ---